- Research & Reports

 Phone: 541-737-3556 Location: 526 Kerr Administration Building Web: Office of Equity and Inclusion (OEI) Hours: 8am-5pm, Monday-Friday

-The OEI accepts inquiries, formal, and informal reports of sexual harassment and sexual violence.
-In addition to handling grievances, the staff offers consultation and advice on what procedure is likely to have the most positive outcome.
+The OEI responds to violations of the University Policy Prohibiting Sexual Harassment, which includes sexual violence.
+In addition to providing informal and formal reporting options, the staff offers consultation and advice on what procedure is likely to have the most positive outcome.

 - Oregon State Police (OSP)